-Ahead of State of the Union, KPMG Leaders Comment on Infrastructure
+Ahead of 2023 State of the Union, KPMG Leaders Comment on U.S. Infrastructure

 Ahead of the State of the Union address, KPMG leaders provide their thoughts on the state of U.S. infrastructure, which is likely to be a topic of discussion following the passage in the past year of several pieces of legislation such as the Infrastructure Investment and Jobs Act (IIJA), Inflation Reduction Act (IRA), and the Creating Helpful Incentives to Produce Semiconductors for America (CHIPS and Science Act, or “CHIPS”).